Optimization-based Online Conformal Prediction for Multi-step Forecasting: Experiments

 \subsection{Experimental Setup}

+\paragraph{Computing infrastructure.} All experiments run on a Linux system and use the CPU only; no GPU is required at any stage.
+Our method is computationally lightweight: each dataset--method combination takes approximately 30 seconds to 2 minutes, and every result reported in this paper can be reproduced on a single commodity desktop machine without specialized hardware or unusual memory requirements.
+The implementation is written in Python and depends only on standard scientific-computing libraries (NumPy, SciPy, pandas, and scikit-learn); the exact pinned version of every dependency is listed in the \texttt{requirements.txt} file distributed with the supplementary code.

+\paragraph{Randomness and seeds.} The \lane and \cyclone experiments are deterministic given the released data, since the base forecasters are fixed and their predictive samples are recorded in advance.
+For \flu, \weather, and \elec, each evaluation subset is indexed by an integer seed, and both the NumPy and the Python global random number generators are seeded with that value before the subset is run.
+The seed list for each dataset is stored in the corresponding \texttt{configs/data/} file in the supplementary code, so every reported number can be regenerated exactly by rerunning the released configurations.

-All experiments are conducted on a Linux system.
-Each dataset-method combination requires approximately 30 seconds to 2 minutes to complete.
-The code is included in the supplementary material. \\ Hyperparameters for each method are provided in the \texttt{configs/} directory of the codebase.
-These parameters are tuned on the \lane dataset, using 250 sequences apart from those used for evaluation.
-We employed a Bayesian hyperparameter tuning framework \cite{frazier2018tutorial_bayesian_opt} to optimize several parameters, including the learning rate ($\eta$), which controls the update speed of the calibration threshold based on coverage errors; the number of $\beta$ values in the empirical distribution $F$ ($B$); the learning rate for horizon coverage calibration threshold updates; and the threshold for selecting $\beta$ values in $F$.
-The tuning process consisted of 100 iterations, taking roughly 5 hours in total.
-For the other datasets, we generally applied similar hyperparameter settings without further tuning.
+\paragraph{Hyperparameters.} The \texttt{configs/} directory in the supplementary code provides the complete set of final hyperparameters for every method, dataset, and reported experiment, together with the search ranges used during tuning.
+We tune these parameters on 250 \lane sequences that are disjoint from the evaluation set.
+A Bayesian optimization framework~\cite{frazier2018tutorial_bayesian_opt} tunes the learning rate ($\eta$), which controls calibration-threshold updates from coverage errors; the number of $\beta$ values in the empirical distribution $F$ ($B$); the learning rate for horizon-wise calibration-threshold updates; and the threshold for selecting $\beta$ values in $F$.
+We select the configuration minimizing the tuning objective over 100 iterations, which take approximately 5 hours.
+For the other datasets, we generally use similar hyperparameter settings without further tuning.